leminhtuan2015/Today-I-Learn/swift/apple_payment.md

 ### Sandbox user
   - Sandbox user is the email is NOT a Apple ID
   - Sandbox user can make test purchase without visa card
+  - Sanbox user just only on Apple , With Android you have to have visa card for test payment purchase